vvainola/meson-ninja-vs/README.md

 ```
 set CXX="sccache cl"
 ```
-but still having the debugging capabilities of Visual Studio.
+while still having the debugging capabilities of Visual Studio.

 ## Usage
 Call the script from same Visual Studio developer command prompt that is used for generating the build directory.